 RULES GOVERNING THE CRESSON COMPETITION.
-Every student thirtyfive years of age or younger is eligible for competition for a Cresson Traveling Scholarship when they each have an aggregate of 96 Academy school weeks to their credit, which must have been accumulated within five (5) years of the date of competition.
+Students are eligible for competition for a Cresson Traveling Scholarship when they each have an aggregate of 96 Academy school weeks to their credit, which must have been accumulated within five (5) years of the date of competition.
 The final 32 weeks (two terms) must be spent in the Winter School of the Academy and must be within the school year of competition.
 Time spent in the Summer School of the Academy is counted (provided certain requirements have been fulfilled) in the aggregate of the first 64 weeks.